bbain123/bbain123/README.md

 ## Hello, I’m @bbain123!
 - I’m interested in software design (specifically in Java) but I also have a passion for earth science and family relations
-- Currently learning software engineering in:
+- Currently finished software engineering:
   - [x] Yr.
 1
   - [x] Yr.
 2
   - [ ] ***Yr.
 3***